hugosal/IBM-competition-symmetry/README.md

 ```
 ### Data analysis

-*spatial_pattern_randomness_tests.R* Analysis of the spatial randomness of the distribution of populations across values of the kappa paramter
+*spatial_pattern_randomness_tests.R* Analysis of the spatial randomness of the distribution of populations across values of the kappa paramter.

-*make_development_animation.R* Create animations of the development of populations
+*make_development_animation.R* Create animations of the development of populations.

 *ibm_symmetry_output_analysis.R* Main analysis of the data.
 Fit bayesian models and test them with outputs from